Divyansh0980/Skill_to_job/readme.md

 ![Status](https://img.shields.io/badge/Status-In%20Development-blue)
 ![Contributions](https://img.shields.io/badge/Contributions-Welcome-brightgreen)

 Welcome to **Skill to Job**!
 Our mission is to bridge the gap between your current skill set and the requirements of your dream job.
 The tech industry moves fast, and keeping track of necessary qualifications for specific roles can be overwhelming.
-This project aims to simplify that journey.
+This project aims to simplify that journey by analyzing your skills, providing learning tracks, and monitoring your career progress.

 ## 📖 Overview